- Gemini Home

 Because of ESPaDOnS' detector esthetic and cosmic ray contamination, the maximum single exposure time is 1 h.
 GRACES' cassette flexions are forcast to be small.
 But before we know how GRACES will behave in real life, we ask PIs to allow for one re-acquisition for approximately every hour observed (including overheads and calibrations).
 We estimate each re-acquisition will take about 5 min.
 Shorter observations may also be split in order to accommodate them in the queue planning.

 Please note that if acquiring particularly faint targets requiring long exposure times (> 2 min) the actual acquisition times will be longer.
 PIs should take this into account when filling out their Phase I proposals and Phase II programs.

 Below are listed the readout times, including the overhead added by the sequence executor software, which is used to execute sequences.
 It is unfortunately not possible to dither the telescope position or begin setup on the next target during readout.

 Telescope offsetting time

 The time to offset the telescope as part of a dither sequence is currently approximately 10s (from the time of turning off guiding at one position to guiding at the next position).
 At present it is not possible to offset the telescope while reading out the detector when these operations are part of a sequence.
-Please note that offsets greater than 20 arcsec are less accurate than 0.1 arsec, and if they are done blindly (i.e. without re-acquistion), the accuracy on the GRACES' fiber centering on the target cannot be guaranteed to be at an appropriate level.
+Note that offsets are accurate within 0.1 arsec most of the time, but can have 0.2 arcsec error in certain conditions (more details to come on a future GMOS page).